-Do You Know Your Red Wings Trivia?
+Do You Know Your Detroit Red Wings Trivia?

 Did you get a few right?
 Did you know more than you thought?
 Regardless, we hope you had some fun and learned a few things along the way.

 This is just one installment of Original Six trivia.
-Click here to check out the Canadiens, Rangers, Maple Leafs and Blackhawks.
+Be sure to check out the Rangers, Maple Leafs, Blackhawks, Bruins and Canadiens versions as well.